The Honda Insight: King of Small Car Safety and Hybrid Fuel Economy too?

 - Inferior tire pressure monitoring system with no individual tire readings

 - No USB ports in back seat.
 LX trim gets only a single feeble 1.0 Amp USB port in front

 - Lacks sunglasses holder, heated steering wheel, light in glovebox

-With great hybrid fuel economy, the 2019 Honda Insight is ideal for any commuter, of course.
+With great hybrid fuel economy, the 2019/2020 Honda Insight is ideal for any commuter, especially in city and suburban driving.
 In my opinion, it is a step above the Toyota Prius and Hyundai Ioniq not only for safety in all trim levels but also for acceleration, handling, braking, ride comfort and styling.
-For fitment of carseats, it’s typical among hybrid compact cars.
+For fitment of carseats it does present some challenges typical among hybrid compact cars.
 Overall, it is a very safe choice for a small family and for teen drivers as well.
 In the LX trim, Insight is a great value to keep your family both safe and environmentally sound.
 The nicely equipped EX trim adds LaneWatch, Apple CarPlay, Android Auto, two higher power USB ports, a 60/40 split folding rear seat, remote start and more for just over $1000 extra.
-Despite some new model quibbles we note above, the Insight earns a 2019 Editors’ Pick award from CarseatBlog for outstanding safety and performance in its class, standard on every trim level.
+Despite some new model quibbles, the Insight earns a 2019 Editors’ Pick award from CarseatBlog for outstanding safety and performance in its class, standard on every trim level.